Coronavirus lockdown: In Goa, panic runs high as household food stocks run low

 Poor planning

-Not surprising, the state government has come under fire for its poor planning and inadequate communication.
+Not surprisingly, the state government has come under fire for its poor planning and inadequate communication.

 “Since the curfew was announced, panic started setting in because shops were closed and there was no information,” said Srijit Kumar, 30, a resident of Porvorim in North Goa.
 “The government kept changing its word.
 Each ward and panchayat had to look after itself.
 It had become very decentralised [and] there was no accountability, people didn’t know what was happening.”